 BioSketch: Fossen is a naval architect and a cyberneticist.
 He received the MSc degree in Marine Technology in 1987 and PhD degree in Engineering Cybernetics in 1991 both from the Norwegian University of Science and Technology (NTNU), Trondheim.
 In the period 1989-1990 he pursued postgraduate studies as a Fulbright scholar in flight control at the Department of Aeronautics and Astronautics, University of Washington, Seattle.
 He was appointed professor of guidance, navigation and control at the Department of Engineering Cybernetics, NTNU at age 30.
 He has been visiting professor at University of California, San Diego (UCSD), University of California, Santa Barbara (UCSB) and the Technical University of Denmark (DTU).
 In 1998, Fossen was elected into the Norwegian Academy of Technological Sciences.
 He is teaching, mathematical modeling of aircraft, marine craft, unmanned vehicles and control theory.
 Fossen has authored more than 300 scientific papers and five textbooks.
-He has been senior scientifc advisor for ABB (1992-2002).
 Fossen is one of the co-founders/owners of Marine Cybernetics AS where he was Vice President R&D in the period 2002-2008.
 In 2008-2012 he was Head of Automatic Control at the CoE in Ships and Ocean Structures.
-He is currently co-director of the CoE in Autonomous Marine Operations and Systems (2013-2022) and project manager for the resarch projects on:
+He is currently co-director at the Centre for Autonomous Marine Operations and Systems (2013-2022) and project manager for:

-and moored ships, nonlinear observers for marine craft and unmanned vehicles, autopilots, trajectory tracking, path following, maneuvering control,
+and moored ships, nonlinear observers for marine craft and unmanned vehicles (UAV, AUV, USV), autopilots, trajectory tracking, path following, maneuvering control,

 identification of ship dynamics from sea trials and strapdown inertial navigation systems.
 Fossen holds several patens on HIL-testing technology for maritime and offshore systems (2005-2009).
 A patent for weather optimal positioning control